A regular expression is a pattern that describes a set of strings. A regular expression is a sequence of any of the following items:

 Matches one or more instances of the previous pattern item.

-Matches zero or one instances of the previous pattern item.
+Matches zero or one instance of the previous pattern item.

 For example, to match Hello or hello in a string, the regular expression should read: Hello|hello.

 Delimits a set of characters; the range is specified as [x-y].

 If the first character in the set is ^, there is a match only when the remaining characters in the set are not present.

 Anchors the pattern to the beginning of the string; this character must be the first character in the set.

 Anchors the pattern to the end of the string; this character must be the last character in the set.

 Provides regular expression syntax with its corresponding descriptions.